 Food supplements

 Many food supplement compounds are being marketed as “natural” weight loss supplements, without any long-term controlled studies to verify this.
-Some may produce insomnia, irritability, and headache.
+Some may produce insomnia, irritability, and headaches.
 Also, there is practically no standardization of strength or quality control measures on these items.
 In short, you are taking a chance.

 Bariatric Surgery